 - Poorly installed DPC or tanking

 When there is historic damp, methods to stop mould growth should be investigated.
-It might be nessisary to remove the plaster and replace this with waterproof rendering or a tanking system.
+It might be necessary to remove the plaster and replace this with waterproof rendering or a tanking system.

-Where there has been a leak, it is essential that damp from a leak is properly dried to avoid mould growth.
-Often a leak is repaired and the property not correctly ventilated or dried and the spores can linger creating mould ‘hot spots’ as the source is never treated.
+Where there has been a leak, damp from a leak must be properly dried to avoid mould growth.
+Often a leak is repaired and the property not correctly ventilated or dried, and the spores can linger creating mould ‘hot spots’ as the source is never treated.

-UK Leak Detection do not undertake these works, but we make sure our reports include the need for adequate drying and where required decontamination with a fungicide.
+UK Leak Detection does not undertake these works, but we make sure our reports include the need for adequate drying and where required decontamination with a fungicide.